 - Uncovering Genome Mysteries - Researchers examined 200 million genes from a wide variety of life forms, such as microorganisms found on seaweed from Australian coastlines and in the Amazon river.
 The goal of their work is to augment knowledge about biochemical processes in general, identify how organisms interact with each other and the environment, and document the current baseline microbial diversity, allowing a better understanding of how microorganisms change under environmental stresses, such as climate change.

-Scientists who receive these awards will use World Community Grid, an IBM Corporate Social Responsibility initiative that provides scientists with massive amounts of computing power, for free.
+Scientists who receive these awards will use World Community Grid, an IBM Corporate Social Responsibility initiative that provides scientists with massive amounts of computing power.
 Through World Community Grid, computational research calculations are distributed to thousands of volunteers around the world who perform these calculations on their computer or Android devices.

 In addition, we carry out the technical work to integrate the researchers' computational research tool of choice into the World Community Grid platform.
 We also provide communications and outreach support to engage and educate the public in this research.